iip-ecosphere/platform/platform/examples/examples.emo23/README.md

  - quality assessment with federated learning.
 For the HM'23 demo, start two instances of this application through different deployment plans.
  - magnetic identification and drive condition monitoring.
 For the EMO'23 demo, start one instance of the dederated learning and one instance of the drive/condition monitoring application.

+Please note that some python model files exceed the permitted file size of github, thus, [GIT Large File Support](https://git-lfs.com/) is required, see also the (platform readme)[../../documentation/README.md].

 ## Project Structure

 This example consists of the